History and exam

 The virus has been detected in the genital tract of an infected woman, which may have implications for vertical transmission.
 Viremia has been reported in a newborn at least 67 days after birth.

 The CDC investigated how a family contact of a patient who died of Zika virus infection in Utah became infected.
 The deceased patient had very high levels of circulating virus.
 The mechanism of transmission remains unknown, but was likely to be from person-to-person contact with the index patient.

 There is a potential risk for transmission from human (including gestational) cells, tissues, and cellular/tissue-based products (e.g., corneas, heart valves, bone, skin) that are used as part of medical, reproductive, or surgical procedures.
 Infection has been reported in a small series of hepatic and renal transplant recipients, and infection with Zika was strongly suspected in a pediatric patient who developed Guillain-Barre syndrome after hematopoietic stem cell transplant in one case report.

 Deceased donors should be considered ineligible if they were diagnosed with Zika virus infection in the past 6 months.
-Living donors should be considered ineligible if they were diagnosed with the infection in the last 6 months, were in an area with active transmission within the past 6 months, or had sex with a male with either of those risk factors in the past 6 months.
+Living donors should be considered ineligible if they were diagnosed with the infection in the last 6 months, were in an area with increased risk for Zika transmission within the past 6 months, or had sex with a person with either of those risk factors in the past 6 months.

-Donors of umbilical cord blood, placenta, or other gestational tissues should be considered ineligible if the birth mother has any of the following risk factors: medical diagnosis of Zika virus infection at any point during pregnancy; residence in/travel to an area with active transmission at any point during pregnancy; or sex with a male at any point during the pregnancy who is known to have these risk factors.
+Donors of umbilical cord blood, placenta, or other gestational tissues should be considered ineligible if the birth mother has any of the following risk factors: medical diagnosis of Zika virus infection at any point during pregnancy; residence in/travel to an area with increased risk for Zika transmission at any point during that pregnancy; or sex with a person at any point during the pregnancy who is known to have these risk factors.